mcps5601/C-course-materials/assignments/assignment5.md

 90 70 30 100 50
 60 20 80 10 40
 ```
+As we can see, both `file1.bin` and `file2.bin` contain 5 integers.
+Therefore, your task is to:
+1. Merge these integers
+2. Sort them in an ascending order
+3. Write the sorted integers to **a new binary file**, `sorted_output.bin`.

 ## Expected output of this assignment:
 ```
 10 20 30 40 50 60 70 80 90 100